The Web address of this

 hurts or scares you?"
 The same question helps understand and

-resolve anger at your-self or another person.
+resolve anger at yourself or another person.

 Think of the last time you felt

-"pretty angery."
+"pretty angry."
 Were

 you hurt or anxious, or did you feel unable to fill a key

-often hurt, feeling unable to reduce some dis-comfort, or both?
+often hurt, feeling unable to reduce some discomfort, or both?

 When you feel frustrated,